DanalEstes/TAMV/README.md

     cd TAMV
     ./TAMV.py

 It will guide you from there.
+And/or run with -h for help.